 Last updated: August 3, 2022

-Violations of most prohibitions on advertising and promotion are punishable by: on summary conviction, a fine of 100,000 dollars and imprisonment for six months; or on conviction on indictment, a fine of 200,000 dollars and imprisonment for one year.
-In addition, licenses may be suspended, revoked, or limited, and items that contain tobacco advertising and promotion may be confiscated and forfeited.
+Violations of the disclosure requirement are punishable by: on summary conviction, a fine of 100,000 dollars and imprisonment for six months; or on conviction on indictment, a fine of 200,000 dollars and imprisonment for one year.